sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=Do4_tMhElqI&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy is based on Larry Connor's Double Seven approach, which has been modified to a Double Five strategy.
-Instead of using seven days as in Connor's original method, the modified version uses five days to potentially increase the number of trades.
-The key rules are:
+### 1. Main Points of the Article Organized into Sections

+**Themes:**
+- Trading strategy modification for increased trading opportunities.
+- Focus on equity curves and performance metrics.

+**Trading Products:**
+- Stocks
+- ETFs
+- Futures

+**Indicators:**
+- 200-day moving average
+- Five-day high/low levels

+**Strategy Details:**
+- Modified version of Larry Connor's double seven trading strategy, now referred to as the double five trading strategy.
+- Uses a 5-day timeframe instead of 7 days.
-1. **Buy Signal**: When the closing price is above the 200-day moving average and closes at a five-day low.
+- Buy signal: Close above the 200-day moving average and at a five-day low.
-2. **Sell Signal**: When the closing price is at a five-day high.
+- Sell signal: Close at a five-day high.

-### Strategy Features:
-- **Increased Trades**: Produces more trades than Connor's original strategy, totaling 352 trades.
+**Backtest Performance:**
+- Total number of trades: 352
-- **Profitability**: Generates total profits with an average gain per trade of 0.65.
+- Average gain per trade: 0.65
-- **Drawdowns**: Moderate drawdowns of up to 14%, which are short-lived.
-- **Applicability**: Works across various assets including stocks, ETFs, and Futures, though instruments may exhibit correlation, leading to differing behaviors.

-This strategy aims for consistent performance with manageable risk levels.
+- Maximum drawdowns: Moderate (Max 14), short-lived

+**Conclusions:**
+- The strategy is effective across various asset classes but tends to be correlated.
+- The modified version results in more trades and higher total profits compared to the original strategy.

+---

+This organization captures the key aspects of the article, focusing on themes, trading products, indicators, strategy details, backtest performance, and conclusions.
+Each section is concise and objective, based solely on the information provided in the article.
 </details>

 <details>